 Help your community: Shopping locally helps support your community.
 The amount of family owned farms is decreasing over time, due to the high cost of production and farm maintenance.
 Shopping at your local farmer’s market allows you to get produce that is not genetically modified while also supporting a local business in your area.

 Next time you need produce, head to a local farmers market for friendly faces and the freshest produce.
-Meet a friend, or bring the kids along to get them involved in nutrition and cooking - just be sure to follow any social distancing guidelines, and wear a mask!
+Meet a friend, or bring the kids along to get them involved in nutrition and cooking!

 Was this page helpful to you?